fmerg/pymerkle/dev/rst-files/merkle-proofs.rst

                 'checksum': <str> or <bytes>
         }

-indicating request of an *audit-proof*, or
+which indicates request of an *audit proof*, or

 .. code-block:: bash